NewfundametalsDAO/FrankenDAO/README.md

 There are a number of "risks" we are aware of and which will not be valid for the contest:

 1. No Zero Address Checks™.
 I'm serious.
+Please don't tell me to add them.
 [See frangio's thoughts here](https://forum.openzeppelin.com/t/removing-address-0x0-checks-from-openzeppelin-contracts/2222) if you want a history on why these make no sense.

 ![No More Zero Address Checks](./assets/zeroaddr.png)